Qafny: A Quantum-Program Verifier: Qafny Formalism

 \qafny is a C-like flow-sensitive language equipped with quantum heap mutations, quantum conditionals, and for-loops.
-We intend to provide users with a high-level view of quantum operations, such as viewing \texttt{H} and $\texttt{QFT}^{\lbrack -1 \rbrack}$ gates as state preparation, quantum oracles ($\mu$ in \Cref{sec:exp-mu}) as quantum arithmetic operations, and controlled gates as quantum conditionals and loops.

-As shown in \Cref{fig:vqimp}, aside from standard forms such as sequence \((\sseq{e}{e})\) and \texttt{SKIP} (\(\sskip\)), statements \(e\) also include let binding ($\sexp{x}{am}{e}$), quantum heap mutations ($\ssassign{{\_}}{}{{\_}}$), quantum/classical conditionals ($\sifq{b}{e}$), and loops ($\sqwhile{j}{a_1}{a_2}{b}{\{e\}}$).
+We intend to provide users with a high-level view of quantum operations, e.g., viewing \texttt{H} and $\texttt{QFT}^{\lbrack -1 \rbrack}$ gates as state preparation, quantum oracles ($\mu$ in \Cref{sec:exp-mu}) as quantum arithmetic operations, and controlled gates as quantum conditionals and loops.
+As in \Cref{fig:vqimp}, aside from standard forms such as sequence \((\sseq{e}{e})\) and \texttt{SKIP} (\(\sskip\)), statements \(e\) also include let binding ($\sexp{x}{am}{e}$), quantum heap mutations ($\ssassign{{\_}}{}{{\_}}$), quantum/classical conditionals ($\sifq{b}{e}$), and loops ($\sqwhile{j}{a_1}{a_2}{b}{\{e\}}$).
 The let statement binds either the result of an arithmetic expression (\(a\)) or a \emph{computational basis measurement} operator (\(\smea{y}\)) to an immutable $\cmode$/$\mmode$ kind variable $x$ in the body \(e\).
-This design ensures that all classical variables are immutable and lexically scoped to avoid quantum observer breakdown caused by mutating a classical variable in the body of a quantum conditional.
+This design ensures all classical variables are immutable and lexically scoped to avoid quantum observer breakdown due to mutating a classical variable inside a quantum conditional body.